 Special Interest Group on Social Work and Ageing

-Are you interested in social work with older people?
+Are you interested in social work, ageing and later life?

 If you can’t make the date, please sign up anyway and we will keep you informed about the group.